vladissta/Python_BI_2022/termintal_utilities/README.md

 ```

 ### screenshots_of_comparisons
-Directory contains screenshots where displayed work of bash utilities and their python analogs
+Directory contains screenshots where displayed work of bash utilities and their python analogs.

 ### files_for_testing
 Files which  were used for testing (they were displayed on screenshots)